facebook/lexical/packages/lexical-website-new/docs/concepts/nodes.md

 during deserialization (important for copy + paste!).
 Lexical uses cloning to ensure consistency between creation of new `EditorState` snapshots.

-Expanding on the exmaple above with these methods:
+Expanding on the example above with these methods:

 ```js
 class MyCustomNode extends SomeOtherNode {